 You’ll look at their followers to get some basic audience demographics, like their geography and gender.
 But you’ll also get an assessment of how many of them are “quality” followers—giving you a more accurate forecast of what that influencer’s reach is.
-One of the more unique data points is “Follower Reachability.”
+One of the more unique data points is “Audience Reachability.”
 This is the number of followers in this audience that follow less than 1500 other accounts—the more accounts they follow, the less likely they’ll ever scroll past your content in their Instagram feed.
 Further, you’ll see their engagement rate, but then you’ll also get a quality score on that, too.
 Likes and comments aren’t always from real people, and you’ll see the breakdown of the engagement.

 You might have noticed in that screenshot another of the nice little touches you can find on HypeAuditor, and that’s the context given to each score/assessment.
-Above, you can see that the engagement rate is 5.94%, while you’re also told that similar accounts average far below that.
-Below that, you can see that the Authentic Engagement is rated as “Excellent,” and then you’re shown real numbers detailing how much of it came from real people, from bots, etc—and then you’re given the comparison to other, similar accounts.
-With nearly 10 million accounts indexed already, that’s a big enough sample size to feel confident in HypeAuditor’s accuracy.
+Above, you can see that the engagement rate is 1.47%, while you’re also told that this score is excellent compared to other, similar accounts.
+Below that, you can see that the Audience Authenticity is rated as “Good,” as similar accounts have 73.4$ of the authentic audience on average.
+Then you’re shown real numbers detailing how much of it came from real people, from bots, etc—and then you’re given the comparison to other, similar accounts.
+With over 14 million Instagram accounts indexed already, that’s a big enough sample size to feel confident in HypeAuditor’s accuracy.
 And that’s only going to get more accurate over time: you can search any Instagram account you want and if it’s not already in the database, then you just added it by searching for it.
-It’ll take a bit longer — usually up to 3 minutes — to get the report because it’s a lot of information to index, parse, and analyse.
+It’ll take a bit longer — usually up to 3 minutes — to get the report because it’s a lot of information to index, parse, and analyze.
 But so long as the account has more than 1,000 followers, the AI will pull down the info and then learn from it.